markuswntr/swift-simdx/README.md

 type on Arm with Neon.
 If neither of both are available, the module instructs the compiler to optimise the vector code.
 If this is not possible on the target hardware, the library provides a fallback to a C-array of float type and fixed length, i.e. `float array[4]`.

+## TODO

+Move TODOs to Issues and/or a Project at some point

+- [x] 64-bit storage
+- [x] 128-bit storage
+- [x] Int32, UInt32, Float32 and Float64 storable
+- [x] Conform to common `Numeric` protocols functions (see upcoming blog post #link )
+- [ ] Documentation
+- [ ] Int8, UInt8, Int16 and UInt16 storable
+- [ ] Boolean storage
+- [ ] Comparison (Equal, GreaterThan, LowerThan, ...)
+- [ ] 256-bit storage
+- [ ] Multi-dimensional storage (Matrix)
+- [ ] Extend conformance to the `Numeric` protocols
+    - [ ] Instance from RandomNumberGenerator
+    - [ ] Cast most vector types natively using intrinsics
+- [ ] Make `count` on SIMDX static
+- [ ] Extension on Array `init(SIMDX)` that uses native intrinsics store
+- [ ] 512-bit storage
+- [x] Remove the ARM 64 requirement and any other platform restriction in Package.swift
+- [ ] Not all intrinsics route through the fastest way possible.
+Re-visit and improve.
+- [ ] Re-evaluate the necessity of SIMDX being ExpressibleByArrayLiteral
+- [ ] The generic implementation is not the fastest it could be.
+Do some more magic.

 ## References